Diptiranjan9/Grafana-Telemetry-for-CiscoCatalyst-9800WLC/README.md

 # Grafana Telemetry for Cisco Catalyst 9800WLC

 ## Abstract
 This project provides a comprehensive Grafana dashboard for monitoring the Cisco C9800 Wireless LAN Controller (WLC) running IOS-XE.
-The monitoring solution leverages Cisco's Model-Driven Telemetry system using the **gRPC Dial-Out** method to collect real-time data. **Telemetry, InfluxDB, and Grafana (TIG)** stack are utilized to process and visualize this data.
+The monitoring solution leverages Cisco's Model-Driven Telemetry system using the **gRPC Dial-Out** method to collect real-time data. **Telegraf, InfluxDB, and Grafana (TIG)** stack are utilized to process and visualize this data.
 Telegraf acts as the collector, InfluxDB as the time-series database, and Grafana as the front-end application for creating detailed, dynamic dashboards.
 This setup allows network administrators to gain deep insights into the performance and status of their Cisco C9800 WLC, ensuring optimal network management and troubleshooting capabilities.

 ## Requirements
 - Linux Server: Distributions like Ubuntu, CentOS, etc.